-Aviatrix gateway security policies is implemented at each gateway, key features are:
+Aviatrix gateway security policies are implemented at each gateway, key features are:

 - It is a L4 stateful firewall that filters on CIDR, protocol and port.

-- Each policy is assoicated with “Allow” or “Deny” action.
+- Each policy is associated with “Allow” or “Deny” action.

 - A Base policy for “Allow” or “Deny” for the gateway can be used as a catch all rule.

-Starting Release 3.0, Tag mechansim is introduced to make the security policy specification more user friendly.
-You can assoicated an IP address or a subnet with a name tag and use the name tag to specify the source and destination for your security rules.
+Starting with release 3.0, a tag mechanism has been introduced to make the security policy specification more user friendly.
+You can associate an IP address or a subnet with a name tag and use it as a shorthand to specify the source and destination for your security rules.

 1. Define a Tag¶

-A tag has a name.
-It consists of one or a list of network addresses.
+You give a tag a name and a list of one or more network addresses.
 The network address can be a subnet or a host IP address.
 Security -> Stateful Firewall -> Tag Management -> Add New

-A tag is a global resourcec to the Aviatrix Controller.
-It can be applied to any gateway.
+A tag is a global resource to the Aviatrix Controller and can be applied to any gateway.

 2. Edit a Tag¶